Why Can’t I Tan? – Everything You Need To Know

 Can Everyone Tan?

-Whether not everyone can tan is not a straightforward question.
-The different skin types all tan differently, with the fairer skin tones burning more than tanning.
+Different skin types tan differently, with fairer skin tones often burning more than tanning.

 So while almost all skin types can tan, not all skin types should.
-It is best to work with your skin tone, and if you have fairer skin, use tanning alternatives instead, such as self-tanners or spray tans.
+It is best to work with your skin tone, and if you have fairer skin, consider using tanning alternatives, such as self-tanners or spray tans.

 How Do You Move On From A Tanning Plateau?

-Tanning plateaus happen when your skin has been tanned for too long and it thickens to the point where UV rays cannot penetrate deep down and darken the skin further.
+Tanning plateaus occur when your skin has been tanned for too long, and it thickens to the point where UV rays cannot penetrate deeply and further darken the skin.

 Once you have waited a few weeks before tanning again, you should use a tanning accelerator to help your skin make the most of the UV rays, to help it darken once again.